BassT23/Proxmox/README.md

 **Proxmox LXC Update Script**

 Features:
-- Update all LXC Container on an Proxmox Host
+- Update all LXC Container on an Proxmox Host / or hole Cluster
 - Exit tracking, so you can send additional commands for Finish or Failure
 - Logging

+Info can found with "update -h"

 **Installation:**